okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * Sync password
 * Profile sourcing

-Also include any restrictions.
-For example:

 Okta can't update user attributes for Admin users.
 This is an API limitation.

-> **Note:** You can briefly describe what each feature does.
-See the SCIM guides from [Configuration guide examples](#configuration-guide-examples).

 #### Procedure

-This section constitutes the majority of your guide and explains all the configuration steps needed to get your customers set up with your integration.
+This section explains all the configuration steps needed to get your customers set up with your integration.
 Detail all settings and include any screenshots that can assist the user.

 Also include any best practices for your procedure, such as SCIM guidance on setting mappings for attributes, especially required attributes that don't have a default mapping.

-For example:
+##### Procedure note example:

-> **Note:** The External ID is a required attribute, but it doesn't have a default mapping.
+The External ID is a required attribute, but it doesn't have a default mapping.
 This is because some customers prefer to set it to `EmployeeNumber`, and others like to set it to `emailAddress`.
 Assign the mapping to the correct value for your organization.

 #### Troubleshooting and tips